A Riemannian geometric approach for timelike and null spacetime geodesics: The constants of motion and geodesics

 and therefore, when the metric ${g_{ij}}$ is replaced by the Jacobi metric \eqref{jacobim}, the equations \eqref{pos1},\eqref{mo1} transform to

-We can see that the pair of equations \eqref{pos},\eqref{mo} are a reparametrization of the equations \eqref{pos1},\eqref{mo1}, where the reparametrization\footnote{Here we have assumed that the momentum $p_{i}$ of the $3-$dimensional metric $g_{ij}$ is the same as the momentum associated to the Jacobi metric.
+We can see that the pair of equations \eqref{pos},\eqref{mo} are a reparametrization of the equations \eqref{pos1},\eqref{mo1}, where the reparametrization\footnote{Here we assume that the momentum $p_{\mu}$ given in equation \eqref{cor} is equal to $\tilde{p}_{i}=\frac{1}{2}J_{ij}{\dot{\tilde{x}}^{j}}$, the momentum associated to the generalized Jacobi metric over $\mu=i$.
+From this equality we can obtain the reparametrization \eqref{rep:2} that allows us to obtain the geodesics for the generalized Jacobi metric associated with \eqref{metric1}.
 For stationary metrics, due to the presence of the term $g^{t\phi}$ the momenta are not the same and therefore there is not a unique reparametrization.
-This is another reason why the previous attempts to build a Jacobi metric for a stationary spacetimes have trouble.} is given by
+This is another reason why the previous attempts to build a Jacobi metric for a stationary spacetimes have trouble.
+Our proposal provides the correct parametrization.} is given by